avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 ## Setting Project

-Project command allows user set project name and project languages.
+Project command allows user to set project name and project languages.
-Setting project languages is optional, but it makes sure it uses those languages.
+Setting the project languages are optional, but it makes sure it uses those languages.

-Example Language options are *C*, *CXX*, *FORTRAN* and *NONE*.
+An example Language options are *C*, *CXX*, *FORTRAN* and *NONE*.

 <small>
   <code>